tuxtvvix/cli/.github/CONTRIBUTING.md

 ### Please _do not_:

-* Open pull requests for issues marked `needs-design`, `needs-investigation`, or `blocked`
+* Open a pull request for issues without the `help wanted` label or explicit Acceptance Criteria
-* Open pull requests that haven't been approved for work in an issue
 * Expand pull request scope to include changes that are not described in the issue's Acceptance Criteria
 * Add installation instructions specifically for your OS/package manager
 * Open pull requests for any issue marked `core`.
 These issues require additional context from